saransh971/Birthday-Template/README.md

 # 🎂 Birthday Website Template

 A simple, fun, and interactive birthday greeting template built with HTML, CSS, and JavaScript.
-This project provides a modern, digital "birthday card" experience, complete with background music and a personalized pop-up letter.
+This project provides a modern, digital "birthday card" experience, complete with background music and a personalized letter.

 ## 🚀 Live Demo

-**(Optional, but highly recommended!)**

 [**Click Here to See it Live!**](https://saransh971.github.io/birthday-template/)